sipink/MotionVectorization/replit.md

 # Overview

-This project implements motion vectorization for editing motion graphics videos through a program transformation approach.
+This project implements motion vectorization for editing motion graphics videos through a program transformation approach using cutting-edge 2024-2025 AI technologies.
 The system extracts and analyzes motion patterns from video content, converts them into parametric representations, and enables editing through motion vector manipulation.
-The pipeline includes video preprocessing, optical flow computation using RAFT, shape extraction and tracking, motion optimization, and SVG generation for output.
+The pipeline includes video preprocessing, advanced segmentation using SAM2.1, point tracking using CoTracker3, optical flow computation using FlowSeek, motion optimization, and SVG generation for output.

 # User Preferences